eldelto/project-ikaros/README.md

             auto-scrolling line graph
         -   [ ] Displays historical data received from its own backend or the broker? **TBD**

-    2. TODO Return 404 if a template could not be found

-    3. TODO Choose a licence

 2. Message Broker